 - Bake 20 minutes, until just firm to the touch.
 Remove from oven and let cool on pan.
 Cake will shrink, this is okay.
 When cool, cut into 3 rectangles, 5 inches wide each.

-- In a large bowl, beat whipping cream with confectioner's sweetener, espresso powder, and vanilla extract until stiff peaks form.
+- In a large bowl, beat whipping cream with confectioner's Swerve, espresso powder, and vanilla extract until stiff peaks form.

 - Lay one cake layer on a platter and spread with half of the espresso cream.
 Top with another cake layer and spread with remaining espresso cream.
 Top with final cake layer.